rikardoroa/AWS_SNOWFLAKE_LAMBDA_API/README.md

 # AWS Snowflake Pipeline for Fire Incidents Data Capture

-## Project Description
+## General overview for configuration

 ### 1. Project Features

-This project uses several AWS Services and Snowflake as Datawarehouse to capture incremental data from https://data.sfgov.org/Public-Safety/Fire-Incidents/wr8u-xric/about_data, the final output is a materialized view from a permanent table, that will be the primary object to create the several necessary dimensions.
+This project use two AWS Services to ingest data into snowflake using AWS API Gateway and one single AWS Lambda instance

-## AWS CLI Installation and Bucket Configuration for Terraform
+## Prerequisites

 ### 1. AWS CLI Installation